iamstarkov/postcss-color-mix/README.md

 and half the second color should be used.
 25% means that a quarter of the first color and three quarters of the second color should be used.

+Shorthands `shade` and `tint` may be used to mix with black and white correspondingly.

 ## Install

     npm install --save postcss-color-mix